Your Guide To Superannuation In Australia

 As with most financial decisions, seeking professional advice is highly recommended.
 When it comes to choosing and maintaining your superannuation fund, it’s no different.

-For this reason, it’s highly recommended that you seek independent professional advice as early in your working life as possible.
-An advisor will help you choose a good fund that suits your circumstances, and assess which type of investment strategy suits you, initially and how it should change over time.
+For this reason, it’s highly recommended that you get independent professional advice as early in your working life as possible.
+An advisor will help you choose a good fund that suits your circumstances.
+They’ll assess which type of investment strategy suits you initially, and how it may change over time.

 Your future is in your hands

-Your retirement may well be years away but those years are valuable.
-Throughout your career, you can make sure your money is working for you – and growing.
+Your retirement might be many years away, but when it comes, you will want to have as much money as possible.
+Throughout your career you can make sure your money is working for you – and growing.
 Looking after it, adding to it and making sure it’s in the right fund, will help keep your future financially secure.

 So make superannuation part of your annual financial health check, chat with an independent advisor when you need advice, and talk to your tax agent about claiming extra super payments on your annual tax return.